There is one character trait that every successful person I have ever encountered all have.

-They can listen to the whole world tell them they are wrong, but march on regardless in pursuit of their dreams ignoring the whispering voices or the dissenting screams.
+They have the ability to listen to the whole world tell them they are wrong, but march on regardless in pursuit of their dreams ignoring the whispering voices or the dissenting screams.
 They are insusceptible to social pressure.

 There is a famous study of this

-People were asked as part of a group to identify which queue of people was longest.
-Unbeknown to the majority of the people in the room, the first five people asked to pick which line was longest had been told to chose the second-longest queue.
-Following this, the vast majority of the remaining participants were unable to tame their desire to fit in.
-Instead of analyzing the lines and deciding for themselves they succumbed to the social convention of expectation.
+People were asked as part of a group to identify which que of people was longest.
+Unbeknown to the majority of the people in the room, the first five people asked to pick which line was longest had been told to chose the second longest que.
+Following this, the vast majority of the remaining participants were unable to tame their own desire to fit in.
+Instead of analysing the lines and deciding for themselves they succumbed to the social convention of expectation.